HYLAS 1 [EADS Astrium]

 This is a key milestone as it is the first contract for EADS Astrium's latest communications payload technology, Generic Flexible Payload and Next Generation Antenna.
 The satellite will be a flight demonstrator for this innovative technology.
 HYLAS benefits from investment from the British National Space Centre (BNSC) and the European Space Agency (ESA).

-The satellite will use the ISRO I-2K small satellite platform and is the second order under a new co-operative agreement EADS Astrium has with ANTRIX/ISRO.
+The satellite uses the ISRO I-2K small satellite platform and is the second order under a new co-operative agreement EADS Astrium has with ANTRIX/ISRO.

 The HYLAS satellite will provide new and innovative services including High Definition Television (HDTV) and interactive satellite delivered broadband services.
 The satellite will help address the issue of poor broadband coverage in many parts of Europe which have less developed ground infrastructure.
 The satellite with a launch mass of 2300 kg, payload power of 2 kW, and a design lifetime of 15 years is due for launch in 2008.